mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/8672845/the-mountain-in-the-sea
 By [Ray Nayler](https://www.raynayler.net/bio-and-bibliography.html)  ( – )

 Reading Notes: In addition to this story being about discovering intelligent (*non-human*) beings with their own language and culture, it is also about our world transformed by AI (*of varying levels of sophistication*) creeping into most industries across the globe, and some of the risks associated with extreme concentration of economic and technological power.
 Along the way Ray Nayler explores ways that individuals relate to each other, and the influence of power (*broadly defined*) in human relations.
 What is consciousness?
 What makes a given human valuable?
 How could we identify a complex, symbolic system of communication in an *alien* species?
+Technology always results in unintended consequences, "a creature emerging out of our need to invent..."
 And much, much more.
 See [Laura Miller's](https://en.wikipedia.org/wiki/Laura_Miller_(writer)) [review](https://slate.com/culture/2022/10/mountain-in-the-sea-ray-nayler-octopus-intelligence-review.html) and/or [Marlene Harris'](https://www.readingreality.net/about-marlene-harris/) [review](https://www.readingreality.net/2022/10/review-the-mountain-in-the-sea-by-ray-naylor/) for more about this book.
 * Remote Vietnamese archipelago of [Côn Đảo](https://www.google.com/maps/place/C%C3%B4n+%C4%90%E1%BA%A3o/@8.6944336,106.6398703,12z/data=!3m1!4b1!4m6!3m5!1s0x3198a9186b2f6e91:0xe0a6ec6a3d538a81!8m2!3d8.7009282!4d106.6114474!16zL20vMDVzaDBw?authuser=0&hl=en&entry=ttu), recently purchased by the DIANIMA corporation.
 * Dr. Ha Nguyen, marine scientist, leading studies of cephalopod intelligence, and author of "How Oceans Think."
 * Altantsetse, security guard.